Mewsings from Millie

 American Goldfinches breed later than most North American birds waiting to nest until June or July.

-American Goldfinches are the only finch that molts its body feathers twice a year, once in late winter and again in late summer.
+American Goldfinches are the only finch that molts its body feathers twice a year, once in late winter and again in late summer and molting takes a ton of energy!

 Until next time,